Billie Melman

-Billie Melman (בילי מלמן) is Professor of History at Tel Aviv University, Henri Glasberg Chair in European Studies, a member of the Israel Academy of Sciences and Humanities, and a Fellow of the Royal Historical Society.
+Billie Melman (בילי מלמן) is professor of history at Tel Aviv University, Henri Glasberg Chair in European Studies, a member of the Israel Academy of Sciences and Humanities, and a fellow of the Royal Historical Society.

-She specializes in British social and cultural history and in history of empires.
-She has written extensively on colonialism and culture, cultures of history and on gender history and historiography.
-Most recently, she wrote on the rediscovery of Near Eastern antiquity in the 20th century.
+Melman specializes in British social and cultural history and in history of empires, and has written extensively on colonialism and culture, cultures of history and on gender history and historiography.
+Most recently,in a book published in 2020; Melman wrote on the rediscovery of Near Eastern antiquity in the 20th century.